-Oakmont.
+schools.

-Preceded in death by her husband in 199 brother, Tom Baldwin, of Santa Fe, in 1995, a sister, Mary Krepela, of Chandler, Arizona, ir Baldwin Taylor is survived by her younger sister, of State College, Pennsylvania; children, Ma Taylor of Pittsburgh, Elisabeth Baldwin Taylor Description, Phodo Island, and Many Kathorina Taylor. husband in 1999, her older ta Fe, in 1995, and her older ndler, Arizona, in 2016.
-Ann Martha Cox, Baldwill Taylor is survived by her younger sister, Martia Cox, of State College, Pennsylvania; children, Margaret Ellen Taylor of Pittsburgh, Elisabeth Baldwin Taylor (Hal Roth) of Barrington, Rhode Island, and Mary Katherine Taylor Golightly (Tom) of Pittsburgh.
-Her grandchildren include Katherine Bartlett Brook (Matthew Stevens) of Boston, Taylor McNeal Brook (Jae Cameron) of Victoria, British Columbia, Zachary Taylor Roth and Matthew Angus (Gus) Roth of Providence, Thomas Woodward Golightly (Jillian Tugya) of Pennsauken, New Jersey and Neal Robert Golightly of Pittsburgh.
-She

-Taylor Roth and Matthew Angus (Gus) Roth of Providence, Thomas Woodward Golightly (Jillian Tugya) of Pennsauken, New Jersey, and Neal Robert Golightly of Pittsburgh.
+After Bob developed home for many years, continued living at he co Alzheimer's, After Bob developed Alzheimer's, he continued livir home for many years, then moved into Woodside F (Presbyterian Senior Care) in 1997.
+Ann asked one of F former students, Harry Levine, to design a small house her old age that was built alongside the family house daughter Kate and family moved into the main house ir spring of 1999, and she lived in the "mini house" until 2013. of Bob's house for louse.
+Her 2013 the Prespyterian Schiller Oakmont, Pennsylvania.
+Preceded in death by her husband in 1999, her older brother, Tom Baldwin, of Santa Fe, in 1995, and her older sister, Mary Krepela, of Chandler, Arizona, in 2016.
+Ann Baldwin Taylor is survived by her younger sister, Martha Cox, of State College, Pennsylvania; children, Margaret Ellen Taylor of Pittsburgh, Elisabeth Baldwin Taylor (Hal Roth) of Barrington, Rhode Island, and Mary Katherine Taylor Golightly (Tom) of Pittsburgh.
+Her grandchildren include Katherine Bartlett Brook (Matthew Stevens) of Boston, Taylor McNeal Brook (Jae Cameron) of Victoria, British Columbia, Zachary Taylor Roth and Matthew Angus (Gus) Roth of Providence, Thomas Woodward Golightly (Jillian Tugya) of Pennsauken, Thomas Woodward Golightly (Jillian Tugya) of Pennsauken, Mell Amirault Brook, Taylor Roth and Matthew Angus (Gus) Roth of Providence, Thomas Woodward Golightly (Jillian Tugya) of Pennsauken, New Jersey, and Neal Robert Golightly of Pittsburgh.
 She leaves three great-grandchildren: Thora Nell Amirault Brook, Victor James Amirault Brook, and Wyatt Taylor Stevens.
 She always enjoyed the Baldwin and Taylor reunions with the extended family.